minvws/nl-kat-coordination/docs/source/user-manual/navigation/crisis-room.rst

 Single Organization Crisis Room
 -------------------------------
 This page shows a Crisis Room for each organization separately.
-Here, a user can create it's own dashboards.
+Here, a user can create its own dashboards.

 Findings Dashboard
 ******************